curriecode/cat-calculator/README.md

 ## Getting Started

-This project requires a Laravel / PHP environment, if you do not yet have this set up please see these resources to get started
+This project requires a Laravel / PHP environment, if you do not yet have this set up please see these resources to get started:

 https://codebriefly.com/basic-laravel-vue-js-setup/